Public Records Request

 Be aware that each submitted request allows a search of addresses from only one zip code.
 A separate request must be completed for each different zip code.
 We will not accept an individual request with different zip codes listed.
 If no files are found, we will notify you via email that there are no records available.
 If there is a file, you will be notified of the appropriate steps to retrieve or review the files via email.

-Attention: If you are interested in requesting other records that do not pertain to Hazardous Chemicals, such as incident reports or EMS records, please contact the Records Subpoena Office of the Risk Management Division at (323) 267-7217 or click here for more information.
+Attention: If you are interested in requesting other records that do not pertain to Hazardous Chemicals, such as incident reports or EMS records, please contact the Records Subpoena Office of the Risk Management Division at (323) 267-7217 or the link found below.